I make no apologies for the decadence of this dish.

 Allow a rest time of about ten minutes before serving.

 NOTES: This a great make-ahead side dish.
-Simply cover and store in the fridge until ready to bake.
-If cold, cooking time may time longer.
+Simply cover and store in the fridge without the sauce.
+When ready to bake, spread with sauce and powder with paprika.
+If cold, cooking time may take longer.